CamiloEmiliano/SQL_PRACTICUM/SQLZoo/sqlzoo.md

   name = 'Germany'
 ```

 1.2.
+Scandinavia
 Show the name and the population for 'Sweden', 'Norway', and 'Denmark'.
 ```sql
 SELECT
   name, population